+The Soviet invasion of Afghanistan in 1979 marked the beginning of the United States’ first significant commitment in Afghanistan.
+Anyone interested in the history of Afghanistan should read “Charlie Wilson’s War”, written by George Crile.
+The book chronicles what the author describes as the Central Intelligence Agency’s largest, most expensive and successful clandestine operation in history.
 The objectives of the operation were simple.
-Supply weapons to the mujahideen (“freedom fighters”) in support of their “jihad” (holy war) against the Soviet “infidels” and thereby “turn Afghanistan into the Soviet Union’s Vietnam.”
+Supply training and weapons to the mujahideen (“freedom fighters”) in support of their “jihad” (holy war) against the Soviet “infidels” and thereby “turn Afghanistan into the Soviet Union’s Vietnam”.

 Recommended Reading: Charlie Wilson’s War, by George Crile